What is Lysine? An Essential Amino Acid

-Lysine is used in the treatment of cold sores due to herpes simplex.
-Some research shows it may be effective for osteoporosis, diabetes, stress, and for athletic performance improvement.
+Lysine is used in the treatment of cold sores due to the herpes simplex virus.
+Some research has indicated that l-lysine may be effective for the treatment of osteoporosis, diabetes, stress, and for athletic performance improvement.

 - – Diarrhea